THE SCHOOL DAY

 Parent Cafe Sessions

-We hold informal coffee afternoons throughout the term after school for parents to meet each other and discuss school related issues; this is attended by Miss Ingram or Mrs McMillan.
+We hold informal parent cafe afternoons throughout the term after school for parents to meet each other and discuss school related issues; this is attended by Miss Ingram or Mrs McMillan.

 There are ways in which you can support the school; by giving time to hear children read, by assisting in the library or accompanying children on educational visits.
 Parents are encouraged to come into school and share their interests and skills with us.
 All parental help is warmly welcomed.
 If you feel you have a particular skill which you would want to share, please talk to your child’s teacher.

 Parent / Pupil Learning Conferences

 Parents are invited to come and discuss their children’s progress with members of staff in the Autumn and Spring term.
 These conferences are an invaluable opportunity where parents can share in the celebration of their child’s achievements and discuss the next steps in their learning journey.
 A formal written report is sent home to all parents a the end of the summer term.

 Medicines at School